×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where Arabic and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Danish language is 18.
 Find all the information about these languages on Arabic and Danish.

 Arabic and Danish Language History